What is Early Intervention (EI)?

 Why is Early Intervention Important?

-Research shows that Early Intervention lessens the negative effects of a child’s developmental delay and/or disability and improves learning outcomes for that child.
+Research shows that early intervention lessens the negative effects of a child’s developmental delay and/or disability and improves learning outcomes for that child.
 The first three years of a child’s life are pivotal for building neural connections and foundational skills that will develop over the course of their lifespan.
 This may help them do better in school, establish meaningful relationships with others, and maintain healthy routines, like exercising.

-Early Intervention services are designed so they are individualized for each child and family.
+Early intervention services are designed so they are individualized for each child and family.
 Family is so often included because parent/caregiver participation is crucial to a child’s success in early intervention.

 How Do I Know If My Child Needs Early Intervention?

-Where Can My Child Receive Early Intervention?
+Where My Child Receive Early Intervention?

-Most Early Intervention services take place in the home or wherever the child’s natural environment is.
-Sometimes, Early Intervention is held within the child’s daycare program, pediatric clinic, or other child-focused center.
+Most early intervention services take place in the home or wherever the child’s natural environment is.
+Sometimes, early intervention is held within the child’s daycare program, pediatric clinic, or other child-focused center.

-Citations/further resources:
+References/further resources: